Part of Drought

 Alberta is currently in stage 4 (out of 5) in its water shortage management response plan.

-There are currently 51 water shortage advisories in place for select water management areas across Alberta.
+As of June 27, there are 24 water shortage advisories in place for select water management areas across Alberta.

 Based on monthly snowpack survey data (collected from February 1 to June 1), Alberta produces a water supply outlook that estimates the total runoff volume for 20 locations in southern and central Alberta.
 The water supply outlook is typically published during the second week of the month.

-• Red Deer River basin – Forecasted flow volumes are now expected to be average.
-Dickson Dam forecast increased by 6% vs March forecast and the Red Deer River at Red Deer increased 8%.
+• Red Deer River basin – Forecasts are average to above average.
+Forecasts for Dickson Dam and the Red Deer River at Red Deer have both increased.

 Alberta conducts mountain snowpack surveys monthly from February 1 to June 1 (the Milk River basin is also surveyed in early January).
 The data is published monthly in the water supply outlook.